pmem/pmdk-examples/simple_grep/README.md

 ### Build Instructions

-There is a Makefile provided for each version of the sample (in each subdirectory).
-To compile them, just `cd` to the appropiate directory and type `make`; NVML (libpmemobj is part of NVML) needs to be properly installed in your system, as well as a C++ compiler and the C++ Boost Library (http://boost.org).
+To build this sample, download/clone the [pmdk-examples repository](https://github.com/pmem/pmdk-examples).
+A Makefile is provided.
+To compile this sample, just type `make simple_grep` from the root directory of the repository; a C++ compiler and the C++ Boost Library (http://boost.org.
+In ubuntu 16.04 you can install the package `libboost-all-dev`) needs to be properly installed in your system.
 The default C++ compiler used is `g++`.
-You can change that by setting the `CXX` variable in the Makefile.
+You can change that by setting the `CXX` variable in `common.mk`.
+Alternatively, you can build all samples by typing `make`.

-If compilation fails (in linux) because pkg-config cannot find the configuration files for NVML, you may need to set the `PKG_CONFIG_PATH` variable before doing make.
-If you installed NVML with the default configuration, these files will probably be either in `/usr/local/lib/pkgconfig` or `/usr/local/lib64/pkgconfig`.

-	$ export PKG_CONFIG_PATH=/usr/local/lib64/pkgconfig:$PKG_CONFIG_PATH
+The build process will compile and use the latest master branch version of PMDK (libpmemobj is part of PMDK).
+If you want to use a custom installed version of PMDK, you can change the `CXXFLAGS` and `LDFLAGS` variables in `common.mk` appropriately.

 ### How to Run